LSFLK/GIG/README.md

 # GIG - General Information Graph
 General Information Graph (GIG) is a large scale information storage, querying and processing system for public information.
-With GIG, we aim to improve the quality of information which is publicly available on a multitude of social, political, and economic areas, and make it easier and more efficient to access so it can be put to gainful use.
+With GIG, we aim to improve the quality of information which is publicly available on a multitude of social, political, and economic areas, and make it easier and more efficient to access, so it can be put to gainful use.

 ## Project Structure